An ode in memory of Chimusoro Sam Moyo

 My first introduction to Comrade Nadine was through her writing during my student activist days in

-In the late 1950s and early 1960s, a group of African Americans artists and intellectuals moved to Ghana as part of attempts to redefine their relationship to citizenship in the U.S. as well as their African identities.
+In the late 1950s and early 1960s, a group of African Americans moved to Ghana and redefined their relationships to citizenship in the U.S. and their African identities.

 Tonight, the Afrikaaps crew, the South African musical about the history of the Afrikaans language, dedicated their